Meet the English Language: History, Culture and FAQ for Language Learners

 Here are some techniques that you can try out to boost your learning journey:

 - Learn the most common English vocabulary words.
 You can make these easier to remember with a flashcard app.

 - Have some textbooks and a grammar book for reference.
 This can give you a bit of structure, especially when starting out!

 - Delve into native material that’s close to your level.
 The more authentic material you’re exposed to, the more intuitive English can become for you.
-FluentU is a great resource as it has a wide range of authentic videos that will provide you with study material and learning tools.
+FluentU is a great resource for this.

 - Check in regularly with someone who speaks English.
 This can be through a class, tutor, or conversation partner.